They’re using different channels to interact with brands and switching between them throughout the customer journey.

 As a result, many corporates are starting to look at how well their customer interactions match up to expectations.
 It’s no longer about simply fixing faults and making improvements.
 Customers want better, more personalised and more complete experiences that surprise and delight them.

-So delivering a great customer experience is key, and corporates must recognise its importance in improving customer advocacy and reducing costs.
+So delivering a great customer experience is key, and organisations need to recognise its importance in improving customer advocacy and reducing costs.

 We’ve spoken to Hamid Gharib, one of our principle big data and customer experience researchers, about the customer experience challenges faced by organisations today.